learn-the-web/topics/video-audio/index.md

 Subtitles are used to add transcriptions or translations to the video.
 They are time-based so that specific words show on the screen in time with the video.

-All the tracks use the WebVTT format, an open format for describing this time of content.
+All the tracks use the [WebVTT](http://dev.w3.org/html5/webvtt/) format, an open format for describing this type of content.

+#### WebVTT

-A WebVTT file is just a plain text file that you can create in you text editor—make sure to use the `.vtt` file extension when you save it.
+A WebVTT file is just a plain text file that you can create in your text editor—make sure to use the `.vtt` file extension when you save it.

 Here’s a basic example for a subtitle track: